cs0320/server-gearup/README.md

 ### Testing

-What other integration tests should have been written in the `edu.brown.cs32.examples.moshiExample.TestSoupAPIHandlers` class?
+What other integration tests should have been written in the `edu.brown.cs.examples.moshiExample.TestSoupAPIHandlers` class?

 Add at least one.